 The Violence Against Women Act (VAWA) was initially passed into law in 1994 and has subsequently been reauthorized with key enhancements in 2000, 2005, and 2013. .
 With each reauthorization, VAWA has become more comprehensive in order to improve efforts to address the needs of all individuals experiencing domestic violence, sexual assault, dating violence, and stalking, including improving access to services and safety for immigrants, survivors from Communities of Color, Native American survivors, the LGBTQ community, and those from other underserved communities.
 Casa de Esperanza continues to advocate for efforts to reauthorize and improve VAWA, along with other critical legislation, to enhance access to safety, support, and well-being for Latin@ survivors and their families and to improve prevention efforts.

 Pictured above: The National Latin@ Network's Senior Director of Public Policy, Rosie Hidalgo, advocates for the 2018/19 VAWA re-authorization bill H.R.
-1585 in May 2019 in front of the U.S. Capitol Building.
+1585 in May 2019 at a press conference with members of Congress in front of the U.S. Capitol Building.